 Small group tours Turkey | Ancient Turkey

-Odyssey Traveller's Ancient escorted small group history visits some of the most spectacular, varied, and historically important sites in the .
-This begins and ends in , 's largest city and seaport, and the place where east meets the west on the the linking the Black sea, , Syria and Europe together on this history .
-Our are especially designed to be suitable for mature-aged and senior travellers, whether joining as a couple or as a solo traveller..
-Visit with Odyssey on this amazing through
+Odyssey Traveller's Ancient Turkey escorted small group history tour visits some of the most spectacular, varied, and historically important sites in the ancient world.
+This Turkey tour begins and ends in Istanbul, Turkey's largest city and seaport, and the place where east meets the west on the Bosphorus strait.
+Visit Turkey with Odyssey on this amazing guided tour through the ancient world linking the Black sea, Egypt, Syria and Europe together on this history tour.
+Our tour packages are especially designed to be suitable for mature-aged and senior travellers, whether joining as a couple or as a solo traveller.

-Over 21 days we will to Cappadocia, exploring and learning with our and about the through to the and the power of the in building some of the greatest monuments.
-On our we visit its ‘fairy chimneys’, large rock spires that rise from the earth like mushrooms, formed over millions of years by the erosion of volcanic rock. from We go on a Pamukkale , see the and the of mosques in , and view the .
-Typically our group stop for more than one night in our destinations--1 to 4 nights of hotel stay or other type of accommodation before travelling to our next point of interest.
-A combination of day , city , shore excursions, and overnight trips, this promises to be a memorable and an amazing experience., with our terrific local guides sharing with you both the ancient and contemporary history and scenery of this incredibly diverse nation.
-The stops in nine key places that have played pivotal roles in the development of including the
+Over 21 days we will travel from Istanbul to Cappadocia, exploring and learning with our tour leader and tour guide about the ancient world through to the Ottoman empire and the power of the Ottoman Sultan in building some of the greatest monuments.
+On our Cappadocia tour we visit its ‘fairy chimneys’, large rock spires that rise from the earth like mushrooms, formed over millions of years by the erosion of volcanic rock.
+We go on a Pamukkale tour, see the ancient ruins of Ephesus and the mosques in Turkey , and view the Aegean Sea, with our terrific local guides sharing with you both the ancient and contemporary history and scenery of this incredibly diverse nation.
+The tour stops in nine key places that have played pivotal roles in the development of Turkey including the Gallipoli peninsula.
+Typically our Turkey travel group stop for more than one night in our destinations--1 to 4 nights of hotel stay or other type of accommodation before travelling to our next point of interest.
+A combination of day trip, city tour, shore excursions, and overnight trips, this Turkey tour promises to be a memorable trip and an amazing travel experience.

 At the crossroads between Europe and Asia, Turkey’s fascinating history spans thousands of years and includes the history of both Anatolia (the Asian part of Turkey) and eastern Thrace (the European part of Turkey).
 It thus consists of a rich patchwork of overlapping eras, empires, and civilisations.
 Each civilisation has in turn left a plethora of monuments, ruins and lasting cultural legacies all contributing to the character of modern Turkey.
 Part of the Fertile Crescent, it was one of the first lands to witness the birth of agriculture, the domestication of animals, and the first settlement of several thousand people - at Çatalhöyük circa 6500 BCE.
 The land in ancient times was dominated by several Anatolian empires before the Greeks, Persians and Romans took hold throughout the classical era.
 In the middle ages it stood as the seat of the Byzantine Empire, but by the 11th century Turkish nomads from Central Asia had moved through the region gradually conquering all of Asia Minor, ushering in the Seljuk and then the Ottoman Turkish Empires.
 Since the end of World War One and the fall of the Ottoman Empire, Turkey has transformed into the vibrant, modernizing, secular state it is today.